Mold Removal in Lesage, WV West Virginia 25537

 Call 1-888-217-6019 now.

-- A sour smell.
+- Moldy Smell.
 It's a unique smell.
-Even if it's impossible to discern anything, you know that it's there.
+Even if you can't detect anything, you know it's there.

-- Visual Microbial Growth.
-Dark splotches on the ceiling, walls floors or baseboards.
-Spots in the ceiling may indicate a leaking roof, burst pipe, or condensation in the ductwork.
-Dark spots or brown or black mold that are visible on the walls may suggest a cracked or burst pipe that is hidden behind the drywall.
-It may be a slow leak, but the damage will only increase.
+- Visible Microbial Growth.
+Dark splotches on the ceilings, walls, floors, or baseboards.
+Spots on the ceiling may be a sign of a leaky roof or a burst pipe or condensation in ductwork.
+Dark spots or dark brown or black mold on the walls may indicate cracks or burst pipe that is hidden behind the wall.
+This may be an ongoing leak, however the damage can only become worse.

-- Soft moist areas on the floors, walls or Ceiling.
-This could be a sign that there is microbial growth is occurring.
-The mold may have not been visible yet but it may be hiding behind the drywall, on the supporting studs, beneath the flooring or in the ceiling of your home.
+- soft moist spots on the floors, walls or Ceiling.
+This could be a sign that the microbial growth is present.
+Mold may have not been visible at this point but it may be hiding behind the drywall, on the support studs, underneath the flooring, or in the attic of your home.

 -

-Nagging coughing, headaches or nausea or feeling ill only when you are at home or in certain spaces.
-These persistent allergy-type symptoms may indicate mold may be present.
+A constant cough, headache and nausea or feeling ill only when in home or in certain spaces.
+The persistent symptoms of allergies may be a sign that mold may be present.
 The 4 groups most susceptible to illnesses caused by mold include:

 - Children

-- Recent Water Event.
-The spores need water to grow, so a recent leak, flood, or sewer back-up may have caused the appropriate water activity needed in order to support mold growth.
+- A recent Water Event.
+The spores require water to grow which is why the recent flood, leak flood, or sewer back-up could have triggered the necessary water activity needed in order to support mold growth.

 Superior Mold Removal